aogriffiths/relay/relay-specification-short.md

 _The Subscriber subscribes to a Hub for a Topic_

-###### Normative:

 1. Adhere to section 5.
-"Subscribing and Unsubscribing" in the PuSH 0.4 specification
+"Subscribing and Unsubscribing" in the PuSH 0.4 specification.
+See also all sub sections of section 5 in both this and the PuSH 0.4 specification.

 <br/>